Best vegetable soups have become one of my most popular soup recipes and for good reason!

 - Fluff the cottage cheese, with a fork, set aside.

-- Remove the outer leaves of the iceberg and discard.
+- Remove the outer leaves of the iceberg and discard it.
 Shred the lettuce into thin slices

 - Place the lettuce on a serving dish.